Written by Beatriz Arnillas.

 Besides flex models, schools might select other strategies to address the needs of 21st-century learners, such as problem/project-based or inquiry-based learning.
 These are models that promote student engagement and make use of active and authentic experiences.

 Another thing schools should discuss is their digital learning resources strategy.
 We have all heard the mantra “it is not about the technology…” But technology enables student-centered instruction at scale, and amplifies teachers’ capacity.
-This conversation should be about the things and context that your teachers, students and parents need to have in place, to provide multiple options for diverse learners and to promote flexible learner centered learning environments without increasing process complexity (such as hundreds of login IDs and passwords, or data spread across 20 platforms).
+This conversation should be about the things and context that your teachers, students and parents need to have in place, to provide multiple options for diverse learners and to promote flexible learning environments without increasing process complexity (such as hundreds of login IDs and passwords, or data spread across 20 platforms).
 Resources are limited, so schools have to “retire” some practices to adopt new ones.
 Here are some categories to consider, to determine your strategy:

 Digital Resources Strategic Decisions to Consider: